 The Commonwealth offers its employees a deferred compensation plan created in accordance with Internal Revenue Code Section 457.
-The Virginia Retirement System (VRS) administers the deferred compensation plan, pursuant to the Government Employees Deferred Compensation Plan Act, Section 51.1, Chapter 6 et seq. of the Code of Virginia.
-The VRS contracts with private corporations or institutions subject to the standards set forth in the Code to provide investment products as well as any other goods and services related to the administration of the deferred compensation plan.
-The Department of Accounts is responsible for the accounting. reconciliation, and record keeping associated with state employees' enrollment, payment to the plan through payroll deductions, and timely transfer of withheld funds to the trustee designated by the VRS for investment.
+The Virginia Retirement System (the System) administers the deferred compensation plan, pursuant to the Government Employees Deferred Compensation Plan Act, Section 51.1, Chapter 6 et seq. of the Code of Virginia.
+The System contracts with private corporations or institutions subject to the standards set forth in the Code to provide investment products as well as any other goods and services related to the administration of the deferred compensation plan.
+The Department of Accounts is responsible for the accounting, reconciliation, and record keeping associated with state employees' enrollment, payment to the plan through payroll deductions, and timely transfer of withheld funds to the trustee designated by the System for investment.
 The plan provides a number of investment options and is designed so that each participant retains investment control of his/her individual account.
 The plan, available to all state employees, permits them to defer a portion of their salary until future years.
 The deferred compensation is held in trust for the exclusive benefit of plan participants and their beneficiaries and is not available to employees until termination, retirement, death, or unforeseeable emergency.
-Since the VRS has no fiduciary relationship with plan participants, plan assets of \$1,059.3 million are not included in the financial statements.
+Since the System has no fiduciary relationship with plan participants, plan assets of \$994.3 million are not included in the financial statements.

-In addition, the Commonwealth provides a cash match under Internal Revenue Code Section 401(a) for employees participating in the deferred compensation plan who have been employed at least one year.
+In addition, the Commonwealth provides a cash match under Internal Revenue Code Section 401(a) for employees participating in the deferred compensation plan.
 The match amount for an employee was established at 50 percent of the voluntary contributions to the deferred compensation plan.
 During the current fiscal year, the maximum match was \$20 per pay period or \$40 per month.
-The fair value of assets in the cash match savings plan at June 30, 2008, was \$152.7 million, which is also excluded from the financial statements.
+The fair value of assets in the cash match savings plan at June 30, 2009, was \$154.9 million, which is also excluded from the financial statements.

-The Virginia Housing Development Authority (major component unit) and the Virginia Resources Authority (nonmajor component unit) have deferred compensation plans available to all employees created in accordance with Internal Revenue Section 457.
+The Virginia Housing Development Authority (major component unit) and the Virginia Resource Authority (nonmajor component unit) have deferred compensation plans available to all employees created in accordance with Internal Revenue Section 457.
 The plans permit participants to defer a portion of their salary or wage until future years.
 The deferred compensation is not available to employees until termination, retirement, or death.
 The assets of the plans are in irrevocable trusts with an external trustee and, accordingly, no assets or liabilities are reflected in the financial statements.

 The Virginia Port Authority (VPA) (nonmajor component unit) offers three deferred compensation plans and two matching savings plans under Internal Revenue Code Sections 457 and 401(a), respectively.
-Employees who maintain status under VRS are covered under the deferred compensation plan administered by the VRS as discussed above.
-The VPA deferred compensation plan covers all employees hired after July 1, 1997, and those employees electing coverage under the authority's deferred compensation plan.
+Employees who maintain status under VRS are covered under the deferred compensation plan administered by the The VPA deferred System as discussed above. compensation plan covers all employees hired after July 1, 1997, and those employees electing coverage under the authority's deferred compensation plan.
 The VPA also offers a matching savings plan that covers substantially all employees.
 The matching savings plan requires the VPA to match contributions in an amount equal to 50 percent of the first six percent of the participant's base pay contributed to the plan.
-VPA's total contribution to the matching savings plan was \$167,685 for the fiscal year ended June 30, 2008.
-Further, the right to modify, alter, amend, or terminate the deferred compensation plan and matching savings plan rests with the VPA board of commissioners.
+VPA's total contribution to the matching savings plan was \$158,322 for the fiscal year ended June 30, 2009.
+Further, the right to modify, alter, amend, or terminate the deferred compensation plan and matching savings plan rests with the VPA Board of Commissioners.